• Skip to content

 Nudity and sexual activity

 • Jane and Kevin begin kissing passionately in the car.
-While there are no graphic details, the audience is lead to understand that they have sex.
+The suggestion is clearly that they have sex, but no graphic details are shown.

-• Jane is shown in several scenes early in the film changing clothes in the back of a taxi, revealing bare legs and back, but nudity is implied, rather than explicit.
+• Several segments early in the film where Jane is changing clothes in the back of a taxi.
+Viewers see the occasional bare leg and back, etc, but such nudity is implied, rather than overt.

 Product placement